 Felicity Collins is Reader/Associate Professor in Screen Studies, in the Department of Creative Arts and English at La Trobe University.
-She is the author of The Films of Gillian Armstrong, and Australian Cinema After Mabo (with Therese Davis), and editor with Jane Landman and Susan Bye of A Companion to Australian Cinema (Wiley Blackwell 2019).
+She is the author of The Films of Gillian Armstrong (AFI & ATOM); Australian Cinema After Mabo (Cambridge University Press, with Therese Davis); and editor with Jane Landman and Susan Bye of A Companion to Australian Cinema (Wiley Blackwell).
 She has published widely on feminist filmmaking, and on history, memory and the politics of reconciliation in Australian screen culture.
 She has co-edited several themed journal issues, including Studies in Australasian Cinema (7.
 2-3) on ‘Decolonising Screens’, and Continuum (31.
 5) on ‘Rethinking Witnessing across History, Culture and Time’.
 She was chief investigator on the ARC Discovery project, ‘Screen Comedy and the National’, with Sue Turnbull and Susan Bye, and chief investigator with Eddie Custovic on the La Trobe RFA funded app project, ‘Where Do You Think You Are?’ (in partnership with University of South Australia, Victoria University and Greater Southern Rail).
 She worked with Hester Joyce on ‘Looking Again: Reframing the Inland’, supported by La Trobe’s Centre for the Study of the Inland, convening a screening-dialogue at Castlemaine State Arts Festival in 2019.
-She is working on 3 projects: an edited collection on intermedial performance with colleagues in Creative Arts and English at La Trobe; a sole-authored book on remapping country through the films and televisions series of the Blak Wave; and a proposal for a collaborative research network on intercultural arts festivals.
+She is working on 3 projects: intermedial performance with colleagues in Creative Arts and English at La Trobe; a sole-authored book on remapping country through the films and televisions series of the Blak Wave; and a proposal for a collaborative research network on intercultural collaborations in screen and performing arts.